ERCES Authority · Educational Reference

 2. Confirm the specific model number appears with an active listing status.

 You can also request the UL certification document from the manufacturer.
-A legitimate document includes the UL file number, the specific model numbers covered, the standard (UL 2524), and the class designation.
+A legitimate document includes the UL file number, the specific model numbers covered, the standard (UL 2524), and the date of listing.
 If a manufacturer cannot produce this document, the product is not listed.

 Do not rely on spec sheets or brochures.